The Best Way to Conduct Biometric Testing and Wellness Screening in 2023

-A quick story about wellness screening- My neighbor asked me to look at his car that was spewing white smoke.
-He asked, “Do you know what what the problem is?”
-You don’t have to be a rocket scientist to know that white smoke coming out of a car is a really bad thing.
+A quick story about biometric testing and wellness screening: My neighbor asked me to look at his car that was spewing white smoke.
+He asked, “Do you know what the problem is?”
+You don’t have to be a mechanic to know that white smoke coming out of a car is a really bad thing.

 Had he taken his car to a mechanic, he would probably still have a functioning car today.
 The check engine light was an early warning signal that something was not quite right.